logzio/jmx2graphite/README.md

 ### Optional environment variables

-- GRAPHITE_PORT: Pickle protocol port of graphite.
+- GRAPHITE_PORT: *Pickle* protocol port of graphite.
 Defaults to 2004.
+Don't use the text protocol port (2003) otherwise it wouldn't work.
 - SERVICE_HOST: By default the host is taken from Jolokia URL and serves as the service host, unless you use this variable.
 - INTERVAL_IN_SEC: By default 30 seconds unless you use this variable.